SystemsApproach/sdn/access.rst

 Chapter 9:  Access Networks
 ===========================

-We now turn our attention to the latest emerging use case: the Access Network, which includes both Fiber-to-the-Home and the Mobile Cellular Network.
+We now turn our attention to the latest emerging use case for SDN: the Access Network.
+This includes both Fiber-to-the-Home and the Mobile Cellular Network.
 It is still early (production deployments are just now being rolled out), but the opportunity is substantial.
-This chapter describes two examples of how SDN is being applied to access networks—*Passive Optical Networks (PON)* and *Radio Access Networks (RAN)*—the technologies at the core of Fiber-to-the-Home and the Mobile Cellular Network, respectively.
+This chapter describes two examples—*Passive Optical Networks (PON)* and *Radio Access Networks (RAN)*—the technologies at the core of Fiber-to-the-Home and the Mobile Cellular Network, respectively.

 9.1 Background